 - Nokia 3

 Android Oreo update: OnePlus

 OnePlus has announced that it will be pushing the Android Oreo update to the OnePlus 3 and 3T, initially as a beta version via its Open Beta Program.

 So here are the confirmed OnePlus phones getting Android Oreo:

 - OnePlus 3

 The OTA update of Android Oreo started to roll to some OnePlus 3 and 3T devices as of 20 November.

 Android Oreo update: Samsung

-Samsung is officially keeping its cards close to its chest.
-However, the dedicated website SamMobile has estimated exactly which phones will be getting Android Oreo - most likely in the first half of next year.
+However, the dedicated website SamMobile has estimated exactly which phones will be getting Android Oreo alongside the Galaxy S8 and S8+ - most likely in the first half of next year, too.